Skip to Main Content

 Metric: Number of community members who participated in Energy Trust projects, initiatives or advisory groups to provide input and influence program design.

-Results: The Existing Buildings program incorporates community feedback into the program design through a network of six community-based liaisons, who engage with small business owners and represent their feedback to staff.
-Four community members serve on Energy Trust’s Tribal Working Group, which meets regularly with outreach staff and the OPUC tribal liaison to provide input on outreach strategies that will provide greater benefits to tribal customers and increase program participation.
-And nine people serve on the Diversity Advisory Council that consults on program design, hiring and contracting.
+Results: The Existing Buildings program incorporated community feedback into the program design through a network of 10 community-based liaisons who engage with small business owners and represent their feedback to staff.
+Four community members served on Energy Trust’s Tribal Working Group, which met regularly with outreach staff and the OPUC tribal liaison to provide input on outreach strategies that will provide greater benefits to tribal customers and increase program participation.
+And 10 people served on the Diversity Advisory Council that consults on program design, hiring and contracting.

 Goal 3: Increase Community Capacity and Increase Investment in BIPOC, Low-income and Rural Communities

-Results: From Jan.
-1 to June 30, 2023, 33% of expenditures went to Emerging Small Businesses, 37% went to Women Business Enterprises, 38% went to Minority Business Enterprise and 0% went to Service-Disabled Veteran Business Enterprises.
-(Businesses that qualify for more than one certification are counted in every program in which they are certified.)
+Results: In 2023, 14% of expenditures on prime contracts of more than $100,000 went to Emerging Small Business subcontractors, 16% went to Women Business Enterprise subcontractors, 16% went to Minority Business Enterprise subcontractors and 0% went to Service-Disabled Veteran Business Enterprise subcontractors.

 Goal 4: Increase Transparency and Accountability

-Metric: Energy Trust exceeds its 2023 Oregon Public Utility Commission performance measure on equity metrics.
+Metric: Energy Trust exceeds its 2023 Oregon Public Utility Commission performance measure on equity.

 Goal 5: Deepen Engagement in BIPOC, Low-Income and Rural Communities